You’re a First-Time Inventor

 It’s never giving the idea a chance to exist.

-Your Exact Next 3 Moves (In Order)
+Start Here: Your Next 3 Moves (In Order)

-You don’t need to know everything.
+You don’t need to have it all figured out yet.